DaliaW/FlowerWiki-demo-next-js/README.md

 # FlowerWiki demo made with next-js

-This is a simple FlowerWiki demo for me (nothing fancy 😂) just to get familiar with Next JS
+This is a simple FlowerWiki demo that I created for practice (nothing fancy 😂) and to get familiar with Next JS